rouskinlab/seismic-rna/docs/_sources/formats/meta.rst.txt

 ...       n/a  Additional metadata of the reference                      no
 ========= ==== ========================================================= ========

-Notes
+Notes about metadata for references
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 - Fields are case-sensitive and must be in the file's first line.
 - Additional fields with arbitrary names can be given.
 Their data types will be inferred as either strings or floats.

-Example
+Example metadata for references
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As Pretty Table
+Metadata for references as a pretty table
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 ========= ======== ========